nextcloud/ansible-collection-nextcloud-admin/README.md

         command: app:list
 ```

-If upgrading older playbooks which were built prior to Ansible 2.10 and this collection's existence, you can also define `collections` in your play and refer to this collection's modules as you did in Ansible 2.9 and below, as in this example:
+If upgrading older playbooks from <2.0.0, you can minimise your changes by defining `collections` in your play and refer to this collection's role as `install_nextcloud`, instead of `aalaesar.install_nextcloud`, as in this example:

 ```yaml
 ---